IBM/ibm-cloud-reference-architectures/README.md

 ## Deploy First Application into Red Hat OpenShift

+IBM is a multi-cloud company and we fully embrace consistent development tooling across cloud enviroments including IBM Cloud.

+We recommend using the RedHat OpenShift developer tools for container based development.
+The Cloud-Native Toolkit gives a consistent developer experience and a set of SDLC tools (Software Delivery LifeCycle) that run inside on any OpenShift environment.
+These tools are installed as part of `160` and `170`.
+You can find more information about the toolkit here.
+[Cloud-Native Toolkit](https://cloudnativetoolkit.dev/)

 **Prerequisites**

 1. Ensure VPN is on
 2. Follow the [Cloud Native Toolkit Dev-Setup guide](https://cloudnativetoolkit.dev/learning/dev-setup/) to configure dependencies.
-3. Create your first application and toolchain using the [Cloud Native Toolkit Continuous Integration Fast-start tutorial](https://cloudnativetoolkit.dev/learning/fast-ci/).
+3. Create your first application pipeline using OpenShift Pipelines (Tekton) using the [Cloud Native Toolkit Continuous Integration Fast-start tutorial](https://cloudnativetoolkit.dev/learning/fast-ci/).
-4. Configure your first Continuous Delivery application using ArgoCD by following the [Cloud Native Toolkit Countinuous Delivery Fast-start tutorial](https://cloudnativetoolkit.dev/learning/fast-cd/).
+4. Configure your first Continuous Delivery application using OpenShift GitOps (ArgoCD) by following the [Cloud Native Toolkit Countinuous Delivery Fast-start tutorial](https://cloudnativetoolkit.dev/learning/fast-cd/).

 ## (Optional) Cloud Satellite Setup & OpenShift Marketplace Add